ScottW514/terraform-provider-datapower/docs/data-sources/load_balancer_group.md

 Read-Only:

 - `activity` (String) DEPRECATED.
+  - Not Valid When: attribute is not conditionally required
 - `health_port` (Number) Specifies the TCP Port number to test.
 - `lb_member_state` (String) Enable or Disable the Load Balancer Member.
 If the Administrative State is disabled, the member are not used in health or forwarding checks.
   - CLI Alias: `admin-state`